Try this simple and easy method to infuse edible lilac flowers into water for a refreshing floral drink or facial spray.

 I cannot understand why my arm is not a lilac treeLeonard Cohen

 My love affair with flowers reaches well beyond the garden or vase and onto my plate.
 I love flowers for their beauty, yes, and for their purpose of attracting pollinators to our garden, yes, but when they also nourish our bodies, all the better.
 I’ve been seeking out blooms of the edible variety to grow in our garden for years now.
 And to my delight, I’ve discovered that the lilacs trees that were already growing in the yard are edible.

 Capturing the intoxicating scent of lilacs naturally is extremely difficult.
 And, I guess only recently the perfume industry has been able to extract their essential oil.
-I immediately thought of making simple flower water with the blossoms when I learned they are edible, similar to other flowers waters like rose and orange blossom waters.
+I immediately thought of making simple flower water with the blossoms when I learned they are edible, similar to other flower waters like rose and orange blossom waters.

-Lilac blossoms are astringent, which makes their flower water to a wonderful addition to facial mists and toners.
+Lilac blossoms are astringent, which makes their flower water a wonderful addition to facial mists and toners.
 The resulting blossom water has a beautiful floral aroma and taste.
 A bouquet of lilacs hits the palette with each sip.
 But it is not overpowering at all.
 The taste is quite delicate and will get lost if mixed with other strong flavors.

 You can use the lilac water to make frozen popsicles with fruits and/or other edible flowers.
 You may also try infusing lilac blossoms into honey, simply by placing dry blossoms into a sterile jar and covering them with raw local honey.
 It would make a beautiful gift in a nice jar.
 No need to remove the blossoms.

-- Fresh cut lilac blossoms
+- 6 heads of fresh lilac blossoms

-- Fill a mason jar with the blossoms, more blossoms equals more flavor.
+- Fill a half-gallon mason jar with the blossoms, more blossoms equals more flavor.
 Fill the jar with water and cover.

 - Refrigerate and let the water infuse for 1-2 days.